Search waiting | Matsusada Precision

 Technical Terms

-Arc discharge (or electric arc) can be defined as an electrical discharge of high current at low voltage.
-It has a characteristic of sustaining discharge while emitting many thermal electrons from a high-temperature cathode.
+Arc discharge (or an electric arc) is an electrical discharge characterized by high current density at a low voltage.
+It is a self-sustaining discharge, typically maintained by the thermionic emission of electrons from a high-temperature cathode.

 Hot cathode arc discharge is used to generate plasma for fluorescent lamps, xenon lamps, metal hydride lamps, mercury lamps, and other light sources, as well as thermal plasma and plasma torches.